https://www.kake.com/story/44746804/brown-recluse-spider-hitches-a-ride-from-kansas-to-alaska

-Presentations from the 14th annual meeting
+Review of the fourteenth annual meeting

 Presentations and audio from the 14th annual meeting are now available via the links below.